 S. LYNNE SMITH

 Ms. Smith is a Senior Consultant with extensive experience in the development and application of complex spreadsheet modeling systems.
 She has built financial forecasting models of electric G&T, distribution and telecommunications entities.
 She has been responsible for the financial analysis of a number of cooperative operations for use in debt restructurings.
 She also contributed to the development of the first quantitatively based portfolio risk management assessment system for the USDA Rural Utility Service broadband and electric programs.
 Ms. Smith has more than 30 years of experience in accounting and business administration.
-She has been the controller for a number of entities and is currently the CFO for OnLocation.
+She has been the controller for a number of entities and is currently the controller for OnLocation.

 Ms. Smith has a B.B.A.
 (Magna Cum Laude) in Accounting from the University of Georgia.